oroinc/documentation/user/back-office/system/configuration/system/general-setup/global-localization.rst

 5. In the **Localization Settings**, provide:

-   * **Default Localization** --- The default language of the back-office and storefront UI.
+   * **Default Localization** --- The default localization of the back-office and storefront UI.
 The list of available languages depends on the localizations added to the **Enabled Localizations** list.
    * **Enabled Localizations** --- The list of localizations is generated automatically based on the data preconfigured in the **System > Localization > Localizations** menu.

      All supported localizations added to this list are displayed in the language switcher in the storefront.